Books that have won the Philip K. Dick Award, given annually since 1982 by the Philadelphia Science Fiction Society for Best Original SF Paperback.

 Theorem: Petrovitch has a lot of secrets.

 Proof: Secrets like how to make anti-gravity for one.
-For another, he's keeping …
+For another, he's …

 Phil in SF sagt: 2012 co-winner